 Prince William County Gun Lawyer

 When it comes to the possession of firearms, U.S. citizens are provided with certain rights according to the Second Amendment of the United States Constitution.
-However, with these rights comes a responsibility.
-The actual possession as well as the use of a firearm can become threatening and even dangerous when it occurs in particular situations.
+However, with these rights comes responsibility.
+The actual possession, as well as the use of a firearm, can become threatening and even dangerous when it occurs in particular situations.
 This is why the ability to bear arms is regulated by both state- and federally-mandated statutes in order to provide a level of safety for the public as well as gun owners.

 The violation of any state gun law may be classified as either a felony or misdemeanor offense, depending on the actual severity of the offense, the overall intent of the person committing the offense, the amount of damage that was done, and whether a more serious crime was committed with the firearm violation.
 If you find that you are facing any type of gun-related charges, then you need to find an experienced Prince William gun attorney who will help you fully understand the actual charges you are facing, as well as the penalties you may receive if you are found guilty.
 A criminal defense lawyer who understands the gun laws in the Commonwealth, and how local prosecutors enforce them, will provide you with invaluable information and the potential for skilled representation that can help lead you through the legal process.

 The Commonwealth of Virginia places a very high priority on its residents’ safety.
 One way that it manifests that intent to protect these residents is with the regulation of the ownership and usage of guns.